 Listen: Layiwola’s ‘Telling Textile Tales’ with support from British Council

-Art and culture enthusiasts would have full feel of traditional African processes and outcomes of textile designs and production, as well as diverse fashion preferences, during a textile history conference coming up from 26-28 September.
+Art and culture enthusiasts will have full feel of traditional African processes and outcomes of textile designs and production, as well as diverse fashion preferences, during a textile history conference coming up from 26-28 September.

 Organised by professor of Art History at the University of Lagos, Peju Layiwola, the conference themed ‘Telling Textile Tales’ would attract diverse creative artists who have taught the art of textile making within the African cultural spaces, those who have designed and those whose works have continued to showcase new designs informed by new fashion desires beyond their immediate environment.